SSWConsulting/SSW.Rules.Content/rules/do-you-know-what-to-request-if-someone-wants-more-ram-and-processors-on-a-vm-or-a-pc/rule.md

 ---

+A “Too
-A “Too<br>slow” is not enough info.
+slow” is not enough info.

 <!--endintro-->
+Request
+an image of the “Resource Monitor”
+Then
-Request<br>an image of the “Resource Monitor” Then<br>after you decide there is justification:
+after you decide there is justification:

-•           Do a typical action – take a new<br>image or baseline.
+•           Do a typical action – take a new image or baseline.

-•           give the additional resources e.g. Ram<br>and processors….
+•           give the additional resources e.g. Ram and processors….

-•           Do the typical action again – take<br>another image of the “Resource Monitor”
+•           Do the typical action again – take another image of the “Resource Monitor”

-•           If there is some improvement, reply<br>“done” (otherwise reply “not done”)
+•           If there is some improvement, reply
+“done” (otherwise reply “not done”)

+Note:
-Note:<br>An ideal email subject prefix for more resources would be e.g. “Performance issue<br>– “Machine name”
+An ideal email subject prefix for more resources would be e.g. “Performance issue – “Machine name”

 **![](resource_monitor.png)**

-**Figure: Use “Resource Monitor”<br>prior to allocating**  **more RAM on a VM**
+**Figure: Use “Resource Monitor” prior to allocating**  **more RAM on a VM**

 ![](highUtilisation.png)
-**            Figure: If you see something like<br>this, pass their request :-)**
+**            Figure: If you see something like this, pass their request :-)**